rcestep/rcestep.github.io/other/other.md

 ## My Other Accomplishments
 ------------------------------

-With my knowledge of networking through the Cisco track at Mitchell and with the help from a few friends, I was able to pass the CCNA Routing and Switching exam and now with many more things to learn, I still have much more to learn!!
+With my knowledge of networking through the Cisco track at Mitchell and with the help from a few friends, I was able to pass the CCNA Routing and Switching exam and even though I have come this far, I still have much more to learn!!

 Click here to view my [CCENT](CCENT.png)!